postmodern/ruby-install/README.md

 ### Homebrew

-ruby-install can also be installed with [homebrew](http://brew.sh/):
+ruby-install can also be installed with [homebrew]:

     brew install ruby-install